lapesd/lapesd-thesis/README.md

 These packages should be present in nearly all texlive instalations.
 In case of missing package errors, check the list of available and installed `texlive-*` packages on your system.

 The `minted` package requires pygments, a python module that has a pygmentize command line utility.
-Installation Check installation instructions for your particular system/package manager.
+Check installation instructions for your particular system/package manager.
 On MacOS one must do `sudo easy_install Pygments`.
 On arch linux, the `pacman` package is `community/pygmentize`.

 ## Non-trivial configurations and new macros